-This sections describes known problems with VirtualBox 4.1.6.
+The following section describes known problems with VirtualBox 4.1.14.
 Unless marked otherwise, these issues are planned to be fixed in later releases.

 - The following Guest SMP (multiprocessor) limitations exist: - Poor performance with 32-bit guests on AMD CPUs.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.6 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.6 or higher Guest Additions to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.12 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.12 or higher Guest Additions to be installed. - 64-bit guests on some 32-bit host systems with VT-x can cause instabilities to your system.
 If you experience this, do not attempt to execute 64-bit guests.
-Refer to the VirtualBox user forum for additional information. - For basic Direct3D support in Windows guests to work, the Guest Additions must be installed in Windows "safe mode".
-Press F8 when the Windows guest is booting and select "Safe mode", then install the Guest Additions.
-Otherwise Windows' file protection mechanism will interfere with the replacement DLLs installed by VirtualBox and keep restoring the original Windows system DLLs.
+Refer to the VirtualBox user forum for additional information.